-In all even-numbered years, the: [] custodial parent's [] non-custodial parent's first weekend parenting time shall begin at: [] 5:00 p.m. [] 6:00 p.m. [] 7:00 p.m. on the first Friday after New Year's Day.
-In all odd-numbered years , the: [] custodial parent's [] non-custodial parent's first weekend shall begin the second Friday following New Year's Day. (ii In all even-numbered years, the: [] custodial parent's [] non-custodial parent's first weekend shall begin at: [] 5:00 p.m. [] 6:00 p.m. [] 7:00 p.m. on the first Friday following Labor Day.
-In all odd-numbered years , the: [] custodial parent's [] non-custodial parent's first weekend shall begin the second Friday following Labor Day. (ii i) [] Not reset the alternate weekend parenting time schedule and continue with the every other weekend rotation. (b) MID-V VEEK PARENTING TIME SCHEDULE: (1) Th e non-custodial parent shall be able to have parenting time with his/her child: [] every Wednesday. every other Wednesday. none. the child is in school, the non-custodial parent shall have time with the child on Wednesday om 5:00 p.m. until: [] 7:00 p.m.
-7:30 p.m.
-8:00 p.m.
-If the child is not in school, the time shall begin at 10:00 a.m. and end at 7:30 p.m.
-(2) Th e first alternate Wednesday parenting time period after an annual reset shall follow the non-custodial parent's first weekend parenting time.
+In all even-numbered years, the: [ ] custodial parent's [ ] non-custodial parent's first weekend parenting time shall begin at: [ ] 5:00 PM [ ] 6:00 PM [ ] 7:00 PM on the first Friday after New Year's Day.
+In all odd-numbered years , the: [ ] custodial parent's [ ] non-custodial parent's first weekend shall begin the second Friday following New Year's Day. (ii) [ ] Alternate weekend parenting time schedules annually, with the reset date beginning the first day following Labor Day.
+The alternate weekend parenting time schedule shall rotate each year as follows: In all even-numbered years, the: [ ] custodial parent's [ ] non-custodial parent's first weekend shall begin at: [ ] 5:00 PM [ ] 6:00 PM [ ] 7:00 PM on the first Friday following Labor Day.
+In all odd-numbered years , the: [ ] custodial parent's [ ] non-custodial parent's first weekend shall begin the second Friday following Labor Day. ( (iii) [ ] Not reset the alternate weekend parenting time schedule and continue with the every other weekend rotation. (b) MID )-WF EEK PARENTING TIME SCHEDULE: (1) (1) The non-custodial parent shall be able to have parenting time with his/her child: very Wednesday. very other Wednesday. one.
+If the child is in school, the non-custodial parent shall have time with the child on Wednesd from 5:00 PM until: [ ]7 :00 PM :30 PM :00 PM If the e child is not in school, the time shall begin at 10:00 AM and end at 7:30 PM non-custodial parent's first weekend parenting time.